Browser Password Inspector Product Manual

 Each of your AD accounts will be listed and a checkmark that indicates the specific failures that were found on that particular account.
 You can click each of the failures on the left to filter the results to only show the accounts which have that failure type.
 You can also search for a specific account by entering characters into the search box.

-You can view your results on-screen instantly, or you can export the results as an Excel Spreadsheet or PDF.
+You can view your results on-screen instantly, or you can export the results as an Excel Spreadsheet or PDF file.
 If you plan on rerunning the test, make sure you save your results first.

 - Filter your results.